Noskid1999/MAD_class/TodoApp/README.md

 ## Installation

 Use git clone to download the project.
-Then, you can open the project through Android Studio.
+Then, you can open the project TodoApp through Android Studio.

 ```bash
 git clone https://github.com/Noskid1999/MAD_class